KaiserWilhelm23/colour-package-python.io/README.md

 A easy to use python package to change colour  output on terminal

+# Version 1.0
+In version 2.0 I will adding a Highlighting abilty!

 # Supported Colors:
 BLACK RED GREEN YELLOW BLUEMAGENTA CYAN WHITE UNDERLINE RESET